-4.3 IR retrieval
+4.3 IR retrieval via Central SSN textual web interface

-Depending on the protocol which is used, the SSN system supports the retrieval of the following dedicated Incident Report information:
+The SSN system supports the retrieval of the following dedicated Incident Report information:

-- last Incident Report for a selected vessel (available in both protocols); - all the Incident Reports for a selected vessel (available in the new protocol); - Retrieval of Incident Report of a specific type for a selected vessel notified to SSN (available in the new protocol); - Retrieval of Incident Reports for ships bounding to / leaving from a specific port of call (available in the new protocol); - Retrieval of a specific incident report (available in the new protocol).
+- Last Incident Report for a selected vessel. - All the Incident Reports for a selected vessel. - Retrieval of Incident Report of a specific type for a selected vessel notified to SSN. - Retrieval of Incident Reports for ships bounding to / leaving from a specific port of call. - Retrieval of a specific incident report. - Retrieval of all incident reports reported in a specific sea area or location (to be developed).